sinayanaik/robot_control/arm_kinematics/readme.md

 Troubleshooting
 - Controller spawner errors:
   - Ensure `arm_launch.py` has fully started and both `joint_state_broadcaster` and `arm_controller` are activated before launching this package.
-- IK node exits immediately:
-  - Install `ros-$ROS_DISTRO-kdl-parser-py` and `python3-pykdl`.
-If not installed, planning/execution still works; only IK is disabled.
 - No motion when publishing `JointTrajectory`:
   - Confirm topic name is `planned_trajectory` and that `joint_names` order matches the controller config.
 Ensure each `time_from_start` is strictly increasing.